tillbiskup/labinform-datasafe/docs/concepts.rst

 The entire internet is based on the client-server architecture, and you can setup the same locally.
 Eventually, it does not matter where the server is located, as long as it is accessible.
 Of course, storing your precious research data, the LabInform datasafe server component should better be located in a safe place entirely under your control.

+For more details, see the :mod:`datasafe.client` and :mod:`datasafe.server` module documentation.

 Checksums for detecting data corruption
 =======================================